 Martin suggests choosing expandable drawer dividers to create separation but use the full length of the drawer to maximize the space.
 It may also help to consider products that match the shape of your drawer (which is most likely rectangular).

 If you’re not a fan of counter clutter, then it may seem logical to store your knives in your silverware drawer.
-But nothing will make your knives go dull (or slice your finger) faster than letting them roll around in a drawer without being contained, says pro organizer Tracy McCubbin, CEO of dClutterfly
+But nothing will make your knives go dull (or slice your finger) faster than letting them roll around in a drawer without being contained, says pro organizer Tracy McCubbin, CEO of dClutterfly.

 Pro solution: McCubbin agrees that knife blocks take up extra counter space, and most people don’t have extra drawers to put in a drawer knife holder.
-As an alternative, she recommends mounting a magnetic knife rack, which frees up counter and drawer space and keeps knives super sharp and easy to find
+As an alternative, she recommends mounting a magnetic knife rack, which frees up counter and drawer space and keeps knives super sharp and easy to find.

 How do you organize and maintain your kitchen drawers?
 What’s your system?
 Tell us your tips in the comments below.